Greginkansas/-openhab-openhab1wiki/rrd4j-Persistence.md

 Configuration takes place in two files: `${openhab_home}/configurations/persistence/rrd4j.persist` and `${openhab_home}/configurations/openhab.cfg`.

 The former file `rrd4j.persist` should include timers and strategies for items as described in [Configuration] (Persistence) section of Persistence.
+For rrd4j to work, the strategy everyMinute has to be used, otherwise no data will be persisted (stored).

 Setup of the latter file depends on openHAB version - see below.